Environmental, social and governance factors

 We also have a workforce with significant diversity across many differing metrics.
 We do this not merely because we believe that diversity is a social good, but because it helps our investment decision-making.
 Fundamentally, our business is about trying to predict litigation outcomes.
 Those outcomes are determined by a wide range of people from differing backgrounds and with built-in predilections based on their own backgrounds and experiences.
 We will do a better job of predicting outcomes if we can field diverse teams who will consider possible investments from multiple perspectives.

 When it comes to gender diversity, Burford has a long track record of having a substantial population of senior women.
 We have a much flatter organisational structure than many firms and as a result the Hampton-Alexander test does not fit us particularly well, but taking the intent of the test and applying it to Burford, we stand at 41% women in leadership (seven of 17 executives).
-Moreover, we have a plethora of very senior women at Burford: the Chief Financial Officer, Senior Managing Director (functionally the head of our US business), Chief Marketing Officer, Chief Process & Innovation Officer, Chief Compliance Officer and Deputy General Counsel roles are all filled by women.
+Moreover, we have a plethora of very senior women at Burford: the Chief Strategy Officer, Senior Managing Director (functionally the head of our US business), Chief Marketing Officer, Chief Process & Innovation Officer, Chief Compliance Officer and Deputy General Counsel roles are all filled by women.
 The heads of our New York and Chicago offices are both women.
 We also have 15 women in our Managing Director, Director, Senior Vice President and Vice President roles, with at least two women at each level.

 But gender is not our sole focus.
 We actively seek other differing backgrounds and life experiences, and create an environment where all are welcome.
 For example, we have a number of openly gay men and women, including in senior positions, and we have parental leave and other policies that accommodate the diversity of lifestyles present in our firm.
 We seek out people with multicultural or multijurisdictional experience and have many people who are multilingual or have professional qualifications in more than one country.
 When hiring, we actively consider diversity in all of its forms, including but not limited to gender and race.